AndreCerqueira/Cosmic-Duel/README.md

 2. Select which planets to visit, weighing risks and rewards.
 3. Fight turn-based duels using your cards and strategy.
 4. Win battles to expand and improve your deck.
-5. Explore until your fuel runs out or you're defeated.

 ## 📦 Download